mjollna-wow/gltf2m2/README.md

+This repo has been migrated from Bitbucket and converted from Mercurial to git.

-# Credits and licence
+# Credits

-The code below is released under https://www.gnu.org/licenses/gpl-3.0.txt Author : Mjollna (admin@mjollna.org), 2017-09
+Author : Mjollna (admin@mjollna.org), 2017-09

 Thx gamh for https://bitbucket.org/Shgck/pywmo/ , it helped a lot for structs and other stuff ! :)